» Disability Information » » Blogs and Writings

 I do not believe my lack of success was always down to discrimination but I believe it played a part.
 I have never been known for my patience and I was not about to wait and feel more and more despondent.
 I decided to stick a big two fingers up to all those employers out there and employ myself!

-Having acquired a disability I realised many of the barriers disabled people face on a day-to-day basis.
-I felt these were more often than not created by non-disabled people’s lack of awareness.
+Having acquired a disability I realized many of the barriers disabled people face on a day-to-day basis.
+I felt these were more often than not created by non-disabled people's lack of awareness.
 I felt a strong legal and social case existed for reducing and removing these barriers.
-In addition I felt there was a compelling business case; I couldn’t understand why it was suddenly more difficult for me to spend my money with organisations.
+In addition I felt there was a compelling business case; I couldn't understand why it was suddenly more difficult for me to spend my money with organizations.

 I set about researching how to set up a business and whether my idea was viable.